chrisarg/Bit/README.md

   offering  multiple implementations of bit counting algorithms ("population counts", aka _popcount_ aka _popcnt_) for CPUs including:
   - Hardware POPCNT
-  - Wilkes-Wheeler-Gill algorithm
+  - Wilkes-Wheeler-Gill (WWG) algorithm
   - SIMD-accelerated counting
-  The optimal method is chosen by the library during cpuid (invoked once at first use)
+  The optimal method is chosen by the library during cpuid (invoked once at first use).
+  This can be turned off by setting LIBPOPCNT environment variable to 0 no n false f off during compilation.
+In that case, we will fall back to the WWG algorithm.
 - **Set Operations**: Union, intersection, difference, and symmetric difference
 - **Comprehensive API**: Based on David Hanson's "C Interfaces and Implementations" design
 - **Thread-Safety**: No global state, all operations are reentrant
 - **Loading of bitset buffers**: This will facilitate integration and coupling with scripting languages (under development)
-- **Hardware (GPU) acceleration**: Using OpenMP to offload set operations over bit containers in Graphic Processing Units (under development) and TPUs (e.g.
-  Coral TPU, under development)
+- **Hardware (GPU) acceleration**: Using OpenMP to offload set operations over bit containers in Graphic Processing Units and TPUs (e.g. Coral TPU, under development).
+Population counts are carried out using the WWG algorithm.
 - **Perl interface**: Both object oriented and functional (under development)

 ## Installation